karanhudia/lottie-editor/README.md

    We are using [graphql-codegen](https://the-guild.dev/graphql/codegen) to generate GraphQL types for the schemas used.
    You can find the configuration file for the [codegen here](https://github.com/karanhudia/lottie-editor/blob/main/codegen.ts).

-   The script has to be run everytime you want to fetch new types from the servers.
-The changes need to be pushed in the commit.
+   The script ```yarn codegen``` has to be run everytime you want to fetch new types from the servers.
+Those changes then need to be pushed in the commit.

 ## Routing

-   This project is using [Hash Routing](https://reactrouter.com/en/main/router-components/hash-router) from react-router.
+   This project is using [Hash Routing](https://reactrouter.com/en/main/router-components/hash-router) from react-router-dom (`v6.x`).
    So you will see a `#` in your url when editing a lottie.

 ## Deployment